amrrrsoliman/Skin-Cancer-Detection/README.md

-# Skin Cancer Detection 🩺
+# Skin Cancer Detection 🩺 (Project code is uploaded in the master branch)

 **Project code is uploaded in the master branch.**